fortierq/mtgscan-app/README.md

   W2 <-->|API| A;
 ```

 This is a web application for [mtgscan](https://github.com/fortierq/mtgscan), to recognize Magic cards on an image.
-Try it: mtgscan.net
+Try it: http://mtgscan.net.
- (I use Azure free tier - it may takes few seconds to start).

 # Requirements